|Burradon Colliery 1850s|

 Railway Layer 4, indicating railway laying nearby?

-Grocer's Shop, Swinton, on site of Station Road.
+Grocer's Shop, Swinton, on site of what is now Station Road.

 Farmer, William Brown, Hillhead, age 40

-1842 Oct 22 - The Reverend Ralph Brandling is listed on a tithe map for Weetslade as being the main landowner for the Weetslade area.
+1842 Oct 22 - The Reverend Ralph Brandling is listed on a tithe map of Weetslade as being the main landowner for the Weetslade area.

 1848 - The Carr family took over ownership of the Colliery from the founding owners the Grand Allies.
 By 1858 the Low Main seam had been won.
 The Carr brothers, John and Charles, were originally from Ford in Northumberland.
 Their father and had been the manager of the Ford Castle estates, which included a colliery.
 The family had skilfully built up a large fortune from their original humble beginnings.
 They owned the nearby Seghill, Cowpen and Hartley collieries, as well as having interests in a Newcastle bank and later the Blyth and Tyne railway.
 John Carr the elder of the brothers lived at Bath Terrace in Blyth.
 Charles Carr acted as the Chief Viewer to these collieries.

 1851 Mar 31 Sunday - The ecclesiastical census give the following information for the Weslyan Methodist Chapel at Hazlerigge on Sunday School attendance: 56 in the morning; 30 in the afternoon; 20 in the evening.
 The chapel is enumerated as being a "separate and entire building used exclusively as a place of worship, except for a Sunday school".
 It had 80 free sittings and 50 other sittings.
 Edward Davidson is the steward of the chapel, but lists his occupation as a schoolmaster on the 1851 census.
 A schoolmaster, Anderson Stoker, is also listed on the 1841 census.
-Could Edward Davidson have been exaggerating his status when he listed his main occupation as schoolmaster, his main employment being in some other field?
-Maybe there was another weekday school facility within the community, or maybe he was paid well enough from the chapel to work what would have been mostly on a Sunday.
+When a purpose built school was being planned in 1861 the major funders spoke of visiting the schools in Burradon to "examine" the children in the "different" schools.
+Journals kept by children from mining communities often mention attending schools voluntarily when they were afforded the opportunity, the schools often being associated with a Methodist church.
+This was before the introduction of compulsory state education and the schools would have charged a fee.

 Burradon FarmPopulation 65; Households 9.